mtov/engsoftmoderna/en/chapter1.md

 \index{Software Quality}
 Quality is a recurring goal when engineering products.
-For example, automobile manufacturers, cell phone makers, computer companies, construction always claim they have quality products.
+For example, automobile manufacturers, cell phone makers, computer companies, construction always claims they have quality products.
 This fact is no different when the product is software.
 According to a classification proposed by Bertrand Meyer ([link](https://dl.acm.org/citation.cfm?id=261119)),